ossd-s24/project-evaluation/godot_evaluation.md

 ## Summary assesment
-__How friendly is this project for beginner contributors?__
+__How friendly is this project for beginner contributors?__ Not too friendly (I believe)

-__Do the maintainers respond helpfully to questions in issues?__
+__Do the maintainers respond helpfully to questions in issues?__ Yes

-__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__
+__Are people friendly in the issues, discussion forum, and chat (for example, IRC or Slack)?__ Their tone seems neutral.
+They aren't mean but don't seem to be overly welcoming either.

-__Do pull requests get reviewed?__
+__Do pull requests get reviewed?__ Yes

-__Do maintainers thank people for their contributions?__
+__Do maintainers thank people for their contributions?__ Yes

 __Are there special skills required to contribute to the project?
-If so, what are they?__
+If so, what are they?__ Not necessarily but might need domain knowledge (game dev)

 __Are there any special hardware/software requirements to be able to contribute to the project?
-If so, what are they?__
+If so, what are they?__ No